Quick Summary

 8 Steps to Change to a New Payroll Provider

-Below are our seven steps to ensure a seamless process.
+Below are our eight steps to ensure a seamless process.

 Before switching payroll companies, it’s crucial to understand the terms of your current contract.
 Understanding these details will help you avoid unexpected costs and ensure a smooth transition.